12.08.2026 / Sommar2023

 Children aged 0-6 travel for free when accompanied by a paying passenger.
 Children under 7 travelling on their own need to purchase a child ticket.

 PLEASE NOTE!
-VR also organizes bus transportation between Karis-Ekenäs-Hangö.
-Find VR’s train and bus timetables here.
-Bosse tickets are not accepted on VR’s transportation.
-Timetables and tickets for bus transportation outside Raseborg are available on Matkahuolto’s website.
+Timetables and tickets for bus transportation going outside Raseborg are available on Matkahuolto’s website.
 Raseborg’s internal bus transportation is not visible on Matkahuolto.

 Take the opportunity to enjoy the scenic surroundings and attractions of Raseborg and travel with Bosse, which will take you wherever you want in a comfortable and more sustainable way.
 Welcome to explore Raseborg with Bosse as your travel companion!

 The pedestrian – and bicycle path between Karis and Ekenäs is called Åsen.
-Now you can bicycle, walk or run safely and smoothly along the new lighted path that runs north of national road 25.
+You can bicycle, walk or run safely and smoothly along the lighted path that runs north of national road 25.
 The path starts at Kodin Tavaratalo (Ekenäsvägen) and ends in Langansböle.
 Along the approx. 5.5-kilometer-long path, there is also an underpass that goes under the highway in Horsbäck.

 Have a break along the way, to enjoy a good cup of coffee with a freshly baked bun, or perhaps a tasty home cooked lunch when you are halfway.
 In Horsbäck, you will find Wi-Box Kitchen & Bakery, that is spoiling you with a tasty break from Monday to Saturday.